 9. Seek medical attention if…

 Most cases of bursitis can be managed at home.
-However, if you experience rapid worsening of pain, redness or swelling, or are suddenly unable to move your joint, seek immediate medical care.
+However, if you experience rapid worsening of joint pain or, redness or swelling, or are suddenly unable to move your joint, seek immediate medical care.
 (You can call your regular healthcare provider or head to an urgent care clinic.)

-If you have tried all of these treatments and are still suffering from pain, then call one of our 3 office locations and we will be happy to schedule you an appointment with one of our specialist to evaluate your condition and determine what treatments might be right for you.
+If you have tried all of these treatments and are still suffering from pain, then call one of our three office locations.
+We’re happy to schedule you an appointment with one of our specialist to evaluate your condition and determine what other treatments that might be right for you.